blue-button/implementation-guide/transmit-using-direct.md

 - For field validation, a Direct address follows the form of an email address.
 - For certificate validation, all legitimate addresses will have corresponding public certificates discoverable via DNS or LDAP.
 (See [Certificate Discovery](#))

+Note: To ensure legitimacy of the certificate, it must be a level 1 and come from a trusted authority.

 #### 4. Revoking Transmit Request